tytydraco/yessleep/out/When_their_God_asks_for_cruelty_my_town_delivers_it_with_a_smile_I_need_to_escape_this_place.md

 So why did the accomplishment feel so empty?

 The door snapped shut behind me.
 My eyes adjusted to the inky darkness.
 It was just a single room, barely larger than the attic.
 I glanced around, searching for the figures that I’d seen crawling in here an hour before.
 Silver moonlight trickled in through a pair of murky windows, outlining something human-shaped looming a few feet in front of me.
-My heartbeat grew wild and erratic.
+My heartbeat grew painfully erratic.

 “Hello...?”